GLOBAL MARKETS-Shares rise, Treasury yields fall as US jobless claims surge

 "The RBA and Bank of Canada have put the cat among the pigeons a bit," said CMC Markets strategist Michael Hewson.
 "Rate cuts are being repriced.
 They are being pushed back from the end of this year into next year."

-In commodity markets, oil slipped with both Brent LCOc1 and U.S. crude futures CLc1 falling over 1.5% to $75.77 and $71.23 per barrel respectively on the day.
+In commodity markets, oil slipped with both Brent LCOc1 and U.S. crude futures CLc1 falling over 1.5% to $75.63 and $70.97 per barrel respectively on the day.
+Traders said a larger-than-expected rise in U.S. gasoline inventories had raised concerns about demand.
 O/R

 Gold prices steadied following a 1% drop in the previous session, with spot gold XAU= up 1.3% at $1,964.08 an ounce.
 GOL/